Polar Power (NASDAQ:POLA) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Polar Power (NASDAQ:POLA – Get Rating) in a report issued on Thursday morning.
-The brokerage issued a sell rating on the utilities provider’s stock.
+StockNews.com assumed coverage on shares of Polar Power (NASDAQ:POLA – Get Rating) in a research report report published on Friday morning.
+The firm issued a sell rating on the utilities provider’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Baird Financial Group Inc. boosted its position in shares of Polar Power by 3.8% in the 3rd quarter.
-Baird Financial Group Inc. now owns 316,055 shares of the utilities provider’s stock worth $781,000 after purchasing an additional 11,600 shares during the last quarter.
-Bard Associates Inc. grew its holdings in Polar Power by 154.9% during the fourth quarter.
-Bard Associates Inc. now owns 239,733 shares of the utilities provider’s stock valued at $309,000 after purchasing an additional 145,700 shares during the period.
-Vanguard Group Inc. increased its stake in Polar Power by 87.0% in the third quarter.
-Vanguard Group Inc. now owns 232,896 shares of the utilities provider’s stock valued at $575,000 after purchasing an additional 108,367 shares in the last quarter.
-Renaissance Technologies LLC boosted its position in shares of Polar Power by 5.7% during the first quarter.
-Renaissance Technologies LLC now owns 107,385 shares of the utilities provider’s stock worth $344,000 after purchasing an additional 5,785 shares in the last quarter.
-Finally, Virtu Financial LLC acquired a new position in Polar Power in the third quarter valued at about $39,000.
-7.56% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in the business.
+Baird Financial Group Inc. boosted its holdings in Polar Power by 3.8% in the third quarter.
+Baird Financial Group Inc. now owns 316,055 shares of the utilities provider’s stock worth $781,000 after acquiring an additional 11,600 shares in the last quarter.
+Vanguard Group Inc. lifted its holdings in Polar Power by 87.0% during the third quarter.
+Vanguard Group Inc. now owns 232,896 shares of the utilities provider’s stock worth $575,000 after acquiring an additional 108,367 shares during the period.
+Renaissance Technologies LLC lifted its holdings in Polar Power by 5.7% during the first quarter.
+Renaissance Technologies LLC now owns 107,385 shares of the utilities provider’s stock worth $344,000 after acquiring an additional 5,785 shares during the period.
+Bard Associates Inc. lifted its holdings in Polar Power by 154.9% during the fourth quarter.
+Bard Associates Inc. now owns 239,733 shares of the utilities provider’s stock worth $309,000 after acquiring an additional 145,700 shares during the period.
+Finally, Virtu Financial LLC purchased a new stake in Polar Power in the third quarter worth $39,000.
+Institutional investors and hedge funds own 7.56% of the company’s stock.

 Polar Power, Inc engages in the design, manufacture, and sell of direct current (DC) power systems.
 Its products include DC generators, Back-up DC generators, hybrid power systems, Li-Ion battery system, and Marine DC generators.
 The company was founded by Arthur D. Sams in 1979 and is headquartered in Gardena, CA.